Pediatric Physical Therapy Treatments For Children With Down Syndrome

 2. Developing Locomotive Skills

-Your physical therapist will guide your child to learn and master motor skills like walking, standing, crawling, and pulling themselves from sitting to standing.
+Your physical therapist will guide your child to learn and master their gross motor skills like walking, standing, crawling, and pulling themselves from sitting to standing.

 They may offer your child hands on training for play, movement, feeding, and positions.